tejash-jl/spar-stack/README.md

 - To create an OIDC Client, navigate to the `OIDC Client Mgmt` section and trigger the necessary APIs to create the OIDC client.
 This gives the clientId and new privateKey_jwk.

 - Next, create a mock identity for testing the OIDC flow.
 Go to the Mock Identity System section and trigger the `Create Mock Identity` API.
-Get the "individual_id" which gets generated.
+Get the `individual_id` which gets generated.

-- get the clientId and privateKey_jwk from the environment variables.
+- get the `clientId` and `privateKey_jwk` from the environment variables.

 - TO INTEGRATE ESIGNET AND SPAR